CalebJohn/infinitemonkeytheorem/content/posts/MechsnMatch.md

 ## The Game
 This year we participated in the Global Game Jam with a few friends.
 The theme was "Lost and Found".
-To that end, the game has the player scrounge through abandoned weapon parts looking for something to outfight their mech for battle with a series of battles with a diverse group of enemies.
+To that end, the game has the player scrounge through abandoned weapon parts looking for something to outfight their mech for a series of battles with a diverse group of enemies.

 [You can play it now in your browser!](apps/MechsnMatch/MechsnMatch.html)